 ©Milan Zygmunt/Shutterstock.com

 Crocodiles evolved more than 100 million years ago and have changed very little since then.
 They live in warm, temperate tropical climates and are apex predators.
 It is not easy to quantify exactly how many crocodile attacks on humans take place each year because many are unrecorded.
 However, between 1971 and 2004 there were 62 in northern Australia.
-Bearing in mind that crocs are fast, have a strong biting force and sharp teeth, is it really wise to behave like this around them?
+Bearing in mind that crocs are fast, have a strong biting force, and have sharp teeth, is it really wise to behave like this around them?

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.